Save the Date: #BMEC2025

 6) Professional Learning and Development

-Are you interested in becoming a sponsor for #BMEC2024?
-The 2024 Black Men in Education Convening provides a unique opportunity for companies and organizations to highlight their commitment to rebuilding the Black educator pipeline.
+Are you interested in becoming a sponsor for #BMEC2025?
+The 2025 Black Men in Education Convening will provide a unique opportunity for companies and organizations to highlight their commitment to rebuilding the Black educator pipeline.

 We offer a range of sponsorship packages that can help meet marketing, branding, and corporate social responsibility objectives.